 Specializations: Caribbean Literature, science fiction, speculative fiction, Postmodern theory, Postcolonial theory

 Nicole Erhardt completed her BA in Poetry and Visual Art at the University of Massachusetts Amherst in 2013.
 She is currently in the American studies MA/PhD concentration, focusing on contemporary American poetry and poetics.
 Her current research interests include feminist and political theory, visual art, and the ways in which creative and critical works overlap.
 She is an Assistant Director for the Juniper Institute for Young Writers.

 Andrea is an 8th grade middle school teacher.
-She earned her BA and MA in English literature at UMass Amherst and is slowly working on her doctorate in Comp/Rhet.
-She is particularly interested in critical pedagogy, writing workshop and writing assessment.
-She has five children and one husband with whom she lives in Shelburne Falls.
+She earned her BA and MA in English literature at UMass Amherst and is close to completing her doctorate in Comp/Rhet.
+Her dissertation focuses on writing instruction and critical pedagogy.

 Joy Hayward-Jansen is a doctoral student working in the intersections of queer and postcolonial studies with a particular interest in South African literature.
 Inspired by work being done in queer of color critique in the U.S. and transnational feminism(s) at large, her research revolves around questions of temporality, homonationalism(s), and futurity.
 She won the Postcolonial Studies Association postgraduate essay prize, and her article "Ibn Fadlan: Crossing Over and the Nature of the Boundary" was published in The Postcolonialist June 2014.